 Integrations connect Workplace with the other tools, systems and services that your organization use to get things done.

-Integrations connect Workplace with the other tools, systems and services that you, your team or your entire organization use to get things done.
+Integrations connect Workplace with the other tools, systems and services that you and your team use to get things done.
 They might notify you about activity that's happening outside the Workplace service, make it easier to share what you're working on, or simplify common workflows.

 Workplace has a range of integrations built by third parties.
 You can find these in the Workplace Integration Directory.
-Some of these integrations are available for both Workplace Advanced and Workplace Essential.
+Most of these integrations are available on both Workplace Advanced and Workplace Essential.

-If your organization uses Workplace Advanced, your admins may have built custom integrations that connect Workplace to the systems specific to your organization's needs.
+If your organization uses Workplace Advanced, your admins may have built custom integrations that connect Workplace to systems that are specific to your organization's needs.
 Custom integrations are available only on Workplace Advanced.
 You can find out more about custom integrations on the Facebook for Developers site.

 Workplace integrations extend the functionality of Workplace in several ways: